Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

-For \textbf{Experiment\ 1}, we can obtain the average running time of single random error according to Eq.(\ref{time}).
-Before analysing, it should be mentioned that for OLS and OHR, which use entire dataset, should have had no difference in running time due to fixed $N_b$.
+For \textbf{Experiment\ 1}, we can obtain the average running time of certain random error according to Eq.(\ref{time}).
+Before analyzing, it should be mentioned that OLS and OHR, which use entire dataset, should have had no difference in running time due to fixed $N_b$.
 However, in execution, we run OLS and OHR 4 times in different $b$ value settings.
-This may result in random affect of computer, leading to small differences in running time of OLS and RLS.
-Details are showed in Table \ref{e3-b100} to Table \ref{e3-b1000}.
+This may result in random effect on computer, leading to small differences in running time of OLS and RLS.
+Details are shown in Table \ref{e3-b100} to Table \ref{e3-b1000}.
 Based on these results, we can make following conclusions:

 (1) Our UHR runs faster than OHR, DC-HR and RLS in most cases.
 With $b$ increasing, running time of RLS jumps up.
 Although running time of UHR increases as well, the trend is more slowly than RLS, indicating better property of UHR.
 It can be seen in Figure \ref{graph2} for details.
 As the results of 6 cases are similar, we only visualize case 6.